sergio-gastulo/accounting/readme.md

    AccountingCommandLineInterface # acccli
    ```

-3. How to structure the JSON?
+### JSON Structure
 It defines a list of categories.
 Each category contains basic metadata, and optionally, subcategories.
 Field Descriptions:
 * key (string) – Unique identifier for the category.
 * shortname (string) – A brief display name.
 * description (string) – A longer label or description for the category.
 * help (string) – Full explanation or tooltip-style guidance for users.
 * subcategories (array of json's, optional) – Nested categories that follow the same structure.
 ```js
 [
    {